campaign-layer/origin-sdk/README.md

 The **CampModal** component displays a button with the text "**Connect**" that the user can click on in order to summon the modal.
 The modal shows a list of available providers that the user can select from.
 After a provider has been selected, the `connect` method is called on the Auth instance to authenticate the user.

-If the user is already authenticated, the button will instead say "**My Camp**" and the modal will display the user's Camp profile information and allow them to link and unlink social accounts.
+If the user is already authenticated, the button will instead say "**My Origin**" and the modal will display the user's Origin profile information and allow them to link and unlink social accounts.

 The **CampModal** can take the following props: